apache/camel/MIGRATION.md

 ### Zip and GZip DataFormat

 The zip and gzip dataformat has been renamed to zipdeflater and gzipdeflater as they are for deflating using the zip/gzip compression; and not for working with zip/gzip files.
 Instead use camel-zipfile dataformat.
 Also these dataformats has been moved out of `camel-core` into `camel-zip-deflater` JAR.
 The XML and Java DSL has also been modified so you should migrate there too to use their new names.
+And if you use these data formats you need to add the `camel-zip-deflater` as dependency as they are no longer included as transitive dependency with `camel-core`.

 ### Simple language